citron/wgCRUD/README.md

 ## Configuration

-wgCRUD uses a configuration file to map MIME types to tools for each action.
+CRUD.sh uses a configuration file to map MIME types to tools for each action.
 The config file is searched in the following locations (in order):

-1. `~/.config/wgcrud/wgcrud.conf`
+1. `~/.config/crudsh/crudsh.conf`
-2. `~/.wgcrud.conf`
+2. `~/.crudsh.conf`
-3. `<install-dir>/wgcrud.conf`
+3. `<install-dir>/crudsh.conf`
-4. `/etc/wgcrud.conf`
+4. `/etc/crudsh.conf`

 ### Config Format